*** Cuban Revolution economy Republic Cuba Cuban history historia de Cuba Cubano socialist revolution economia

 Revolutionary Economy

-Castro and the Revolution suceeded in narrowing the inequities in Cuban society, but tragically for the Cuban people, he did it by empoverishing the entire country.
+Castro and the Revolution succeed in narrowing the inequities in Cuban society, but tragically for the Cuban people, he did it by impoverishing the entire country.
 Castro announced that he was a Communist and proceeded to recreate a Soviet planned economy in the Caribbean.
 Private enterprises were nationalized without compensation.
-It is widely believed that Castro's conversion to Communism was a largely tactical decesion to obtain Soviet backing.
+It is widely believed that Castro's conversion to Communism was a largely tactical decision to obtain Soviet backing.
 At the time, many in the third world were impressed with the Soviet Union and saw Socialism and economic planning as the way of rapidly developing their countries.
 Castro had no knowledge of economics, but appears to have blithely assumed this was the path to the future.

 Dictatorship